Michal-Radomski/ISS-Tracker-3D-jQuery/README.md

 The fourth tab is TLE of ISS.

-Below is the ISS 3D path around the Earth (CesiumJS library used) and actual data such as sunrise / sunset, moonrise / moonset and local solar noon taken from https://api.met.no/weatherapi/.
+Below is the ISS 3D path around the Earth (CesiumJS library used) and actual data such as sunrise / sunset, moonrise / moonset and local solar noon taken from <https://api.met.no/weatherapi/>.

 And more... :smiley:.

+## Notes/ToDo List/Issues

+1. The API key for OpenWeather.com is not hosted on GitHub.com.
+2. The application works great in Firefox.
+Chrome does not render a 3D Globe and a dynamic table.

 ## ScreenShots